beaverpaw/beaverpaw-firmware/docs/SECURITY.md

 - ✅ Bluetooth Low Energy (BLE) connection
 - ✅ Short range (10 meters max)
 - ✅ Encrypted at BLE protocol level
-- ✅ Password never touches BeaverPaw servers
+- ✅ Not transmitted to BeaverPaw servers
 - ✅ Saved encrypted on device

 **Both methods are secure!** Your WiFi password never leaves your local network.